- Animal Health & Welfare

 As part of the project, 13 farmers across GB are followed as they aim to supply high quality grazing throughout the season.
 Grass growth and analysis figures, with a comment, will be published on a weekly basis on the latest measures page and fortnightly e-newsletter.

 The selected farms bring a range of experiences and are all examples of excellent grassland management.
 This year’s new contributors are: Tom Blanchard from Wiltshire, George Brown from Cumbria, Sophie Vance Kinnear from Stirlingshire, Ben Walker from Norfolk and Karolina Klaskova from Hampshire.

 Why measuring grass growth helps

 Grazed grass is the cheapest feed on most British dairy farms, yet it is also the most poorly utilised.
 Whether grazed or fed as silage, grass provides over half the dry matter intake of most dairy cows.
-Measuring grass growth helps to demonstrate the true potential of grazed grass if managed well.
-This can be measured using a rising plate meter.
+Measuring grass growth, eg with a rising plate meter, helps to demonstrate the true potential of grazed grass if managed well.

-Milkbench+ figures consistently show that forage utilisation is a huge profit driver across the board.
-Making and using good quality forage makes sense what ever farming system you practise.
-What is Milkbench+?
+DairyCo figures consistently show that forage utilisation is a huge profit driver across the board.
+Making and using good quality forage makes sense, whatever farming system you practise.

 It’s only through regular monitoring of the quality and quantity you can make the most of grazing and it is probably worth more to your business than you think.

 The farmers contributing their grass growth and analysis information in our Forage for Knowledge programme have a range of production systems and are all aiming to achieve maximum potential from their grass.
 By regularly publishing their measurements of grass growth (GG), analysis of dry matter (DM), metabolic energy (ME) and crude protein (CP) we will show you how these farms manage their grass to maximise utilisation and in turn profit.